 What is the URC?

-Why should I present at the URC?
+Why should faculty encourage students to present at the URC?

 Who "sponsors" the URC?

 Although the URC does not have one specific sponsor, the Hamel Center for Undergraduate Research serves as the administrative office for the URC, working together with a campus-wide collaborative network of UNH Community members who bring the conference to fruition each year.
 Visit URC Community to view the numerous individuals and organizations making active contributions to the URC.
-Back to the top

 Who attends the URC?